-Gregg W. Stone, MD is Director of Academic Affairs for the Mount Sinai Health System, Professor of Medicine at the Columbia University Medical Center, Director of Cardiovascular Research and Education at the Center for Interventional Vascular Therapy at New York-Presbyterian Hospital, and Co-Director of Medical Research and Education at the Cardiovascular Research Foundation in New York, NY.
-Dr. Stone has served as the national or international principal investigator for approximately 100 national and international multicenter randomized trials (many of which have led to new device approval or indications in the US), has authored more than 2000 manuscripts and abstracts published in the peer-reviewed literature as well as numerous book chapters, and has delivered thousands of invited lectures around the world.
+Gregg W. Stone, MD is Director of Academic Affairs for the Mount Sinai Health System, Professor of Medicine and Professor of Population Health Sciences and Policy at The Zena and Michael A. Wiener Cardiovascular Institute, Icahn School of Medicine at Mount Sinai, New York.
+He is also Co-Director of Medical Research and Education at the Cardiovascular Research Foundation in New York.
+Dr. Stone has served as the national or international principal investigator for approximately 100 national and international multicenter randomized trials (many of which have led to new device approval or indications in the US), has authored more than 2,000 manuscripts and abstracts published in the peer-reviewed literature as well as numerous book chapters, and has delivered thousands of invited lectures around the world.
 Dr. Stone's areas of expertise include interventional therapies of acute coronary syndromes and myocardial infarction; drug-eluting stents and bioresorbable scaffolds; left main and complex coronary artery disease intervention; antiplatelet and antithrombotic pharmacotherapies; transcatheter mitral valve repair and replacement; intravascular imaging (IVUS, OCT and NIRS); vulnerable plaque diagnosis and treatment; new device angioplasty including atherectomy, distal embolic protection, thrombectomy, covered stents, chronic total occlusion devices, and brachytherapy; saphenous vein graft therapies; left atrial appendage closure; contrast nephropathy; clinical trial design; and regulatory issues.